 A benefit period begins on the first day a patient arrives at a hospital, mental health facility or skilled nursing facility for an inpatient stay.
 The benefit period then ends when the patient has been out of the facility for 60 consecutive days.

 Some of the things that count toward the Medicare Part A deductible include:

 - Home health services

-Once the deductible is met, Medicare Part A recipients will typically be responsible for copayments and coinsurance costs.
+Once the Medicare Part A deductible is met, Part A recipients will typically be responsible for copayments and coinsurance costs.